What We Are

 The Animal Emergency & Urgent Care (AEUC) is a 24-hour auxiliary veterinary facility.
 We are here for emergency and urgent care needs when your regular veterinary hospital is not open.
 We are also available anytime day or night for emergencies or urgent care when your regular veterinarian is not able to see you right away.
 Transporting a pet to AEUC may involve a longer drive than to your neighborhood veterinary hospital, but we will strive to minimize the stress of going to an unfamiliar facility as much as possible.

 We have temporarily changed our hours of operation.
-For the month of September 2020 starting September 7th,2020 we will not be open 24 hours, 7 days a week.
+Starting September 7th,2020 we will not be open 24 hours, 7 days a week.

-We will be closed during daytime hours Wednesdays and ONE Thursday.
+We will be closed during daytime hours Wednesdays and Thursdays.
 Our operational hours will be as follows:

 Monday: Open 24 hours